Sex Addiction Statistics – #24 Facts and Stats From Recent Survey Research, US & Worldwide. Answers to Relapse, Recovery and more

 • 97% of sex addicts were emotionally abused as a child

-#14 – 3 out of 5 sex addicts self-report to post naked photos of themselves online on a regular basis
+#14: 3 out of 5 sex addicts self-report posting naked photos of themselves online regularly

-With Onlyfans becoming more and more popular, posting racy photos online might not seem like such a unortodox thing anymore.
-However, the fact that a large proportion of sex addicts do it compared to the general populations tells you that receiving sexual attention is important for the addicts.
+With Onlyfans becoming more and more popular, posting racy photos online might not seem like such an unorthodox thing anymore.
+However, the fact that a large proportion of sex addicts do it compared to the general population tells you that receiving sexual attention is important for addicts.

-Being a sex addict also means looking for consecutive partners, often without any emotional attachement.
+Being a sex addict also means looking for consecutive partners, often without any emotional attachment.
 This is typically a mutually agreed upon thing in hookup culture.

-Having told this number to some, they actually find it as a surprising small number.
+Having told this number to some, they find it as a surprisingly small number.
 Of course, just because a person is a sexual addict doesn’t mean that they are also successful in attempts to find partners.
 Nor does it mean, that they will even attempt it – anxiety or other social dynamics might come into play.
-That being said, 32 partners, is the average meaning that some sexual addicted persons have had multiple hundred partners.
+That being said, 32 partners, is the average meaning that some sexually addicted persons have had multiple hundred partners.

-#17 – 74% of sex addicts self-report to lead a double life and lie on a regular basis
+#17: 74% of sex addicts self-report to lead a double life and lie regularly

-#18 – 4 out of 10 women report to withdraw their emotional connections to a sex addicted partner
+#18: 4 out of 10 women report withdrawing their emotional connections to a sex-addicted partner

 Addicts typically hurt those around them more than they hurt themselves.
-Sexual addiction is no difference.
-Apart from depressions and eating disorders, partners of sexual addicts also fall out of love in 4 out of 10 cases due to the addiction.
+Sexual addiction is no different.
+Apart from depression and eating disorders, partners of sexual addicts also fall out of love in 4 out of 10 cases due to the addiction.

 The number of sexual partners that female sexual addicts report to have had are significantly lower than the male sexual addicts – 22 sexual partners for women and 32 for men.

-Research indicate that sexual addiction often comes as part of a dual diagnosis or multiple co-occurring disorders.
+Research indicates that sexual addiction often comes as part of a dual diagnosis or multiple co-occurring disorders.
 Other disorders include:

 • 40% of sex addicts displayed symptoms of substance abuse.